ahiser24/Game-Drop/README.md

 In short, it allows you to:
 * Cut the last 30 seconds, where the action typically occurs, without needing a video editor.
 No one wants to see a 5 minute video.
-* Shrinks the video down to under 8MB and saves local copy.
-Now it's small enough to share with many social media and chat apps.
+* Shrinks the video down to under 25MB and saves local copy.
 * Automatically sends the video to your favorite Discord channel upon conversion.
 Set it and forget it.

 ### How To Video